 This parameter determines the rate at which the LCD empty indicator activates.
-Default = 393.7 inches/min
+10m/min.

 Rate

 P874 Rate Update

 This parameter determines the way in which the rate is calculated.
 If set to continuous (P874=0), then the rate is calculated and displayed continuously, i.e. any change seen from shot to shot is calculated and displayed, but if set to use values P874=1(Default) then the values set in P875 and P876 are used to calculate and display the rate.